Love Is Only a Feeling

 "Love Is Only a Feeling" is a song by British rock band the Darkness, released as the fifth and final single from their 2003 debut studio album, Permission to Land.
 The power ballad peaked at number five on the UK Singles Chart.

 Music video

-The music video for the song was filmed at locations around the Blue Mountains of Australia, including a flat rock mesa that, since 2013, is now called Lincoln's Rock in Wentworth Falls; the Devils Coachhouse, in Jenolan Caves; and Walls Lookout, off Bells Line of Road.
+The music video for the song was filmed at locations around the Blue Mountains in Australia, including a flat rock mesa that has been known as Lincoln's Rock in Wentworth Falls since 2013; the Devils Coachhouse in the Jenolan Caves; and Walls Lookout, off Bells Line of Road.